 How to Relieve Tight Hips at Home

 This subject has been floating around in my mind for some time.
 I have been wanting to tackle some muscles of the pelvis and hip that aren’t spoken enough of (until you’re rehabilitating them due to an injury) and tend to be problematic.
 A feeling of “tightness” may very well be the first sign that a dedicated set of exercises and consistent routine are in order.
 For this blog post, I’ve chosen three muscles, by far not an exhaustive list.
-I was inspired to write this from my experience working as a massage therapist and treating many people.
 I’ll dive right into it!

 A feeling of “tightness” may very well